maheshpolus/elastic-search/readme.md

 ## Other functionalities

-To Clear search field any time use - clearField the variable passed in elastic component intialization

-this.clearField = new String('true');
+To Clear search field any time use - clearField the variable passed in elastic component intialization this.clearField = new String('true');

+The "(selectedResult)" will emit "null" on close btn usage, mouse down on error or no result cases handle your functions accordingly

+On elastic error or no results the drop down will show no results

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## style Change
- for custom styling change the stye inside app-elastic.component.css
+ for custom styling change the style inside app-elastic.component.css

 ## License